Scott Steiner: Return to WWE (2002–2004)

 On the April 14 episode of Raw, Steiner faced off against Nowinski in a debate over the Iraq War.
 Later that year, Steiner formed a tag team with Test, with Stacy Keibler as their manager.
-The team lasted several months, and feuded with La Résistance, losing to La Résistance at Judgment Day.
+The team lasted several months, and feuded with La Résistance, losing to them at Judgment Day on May 18.
 They broke up after Test turned heel and began misogynistically treating Keibler.
 On June 15, Steiner defeated Test in a grudge match to win the managerial services of Keibler at Bad Blood, but lost her back to Test in a rematch on the August 18 episode of Raw.
 At Unforgiven on September 21, Steiner faced Test with Keibler's managerial services again on the line with the extra stipulation that, if Steiner lost, he would become Test's manservant.
 Steiner lost after Keibler's interference backfired, and the tag team was reunited at Test's behest.
 After another mistake by Keibler cost the team a match on the September 29 episode of Raw, Steiner belly to belly suplexed her, resulting in Steiner turning heel and teaming on better terms with Test as Keibler was forced to remain their reluctant manager.
-On the December 1 episode of Raw, Mick Foley fired (kayfabe) Steiner and Test, freeing Stacy as their manager.
-Steiner's last WWE match was as a part of the Royal Rumble match at the Royal Rumble, lasting over six minutes before being eliminated by Booker T. Steiner suffered an injury in 2004, sidelining him for two months.
-While injured, he was released from WWE on August 17, 2004.
+At Survivor Series on November 16, Steiner and Team Bischoff defeated Team Austin in a 5-on-5 Survivor Series elimination match in which he was first man eliminated.
+On the December 1 episode of Raw, Mick Foley fired (kayfabe) Steiner and Test, freeing Keibler as their manager.
+At Armageddon on December 14, Steiner and Test competed in a Tag Team Turmoil match for the World Tag Team Championship which was won by Evolution (Batista and Ric Flair).
+On the January 19, 2004 episode of Raw, Steiner lost to Goldberg in a triple threat match also involving Test.
+Steiner's last WWE match was as a part of the Royal Rumble match at the Royal Rumble on January 25, lasting six minutes before being eliminated by Booker T. Steiner suffered an injury, sidelining him for two months.
+While injured, he was released from WWE on August 17.

 Independent circuit (2004–2006)

 Rechsteiner underwent foot surgery in July 2004, having six screws inserted into his foot, a tendon transplant, and a bone graft.
 He then convalesced in a cast for eight months.
 Scott Steiner returned to the ring on August 28, 2005, in Asheville, North Carolina for the independent promotion, Universal Championship Wrestling, teaming with his brother Rick in 2006.
 On June 10, 2006, they defeated Disco Inferno and Jeff Lewis.
 He wrestled briefly in LAW, alongside Buff Bagwell, and feuded with the tag team Fame and Fortune.

-On March 11, 2006, the Steiner Brothers defeated Eddie Venom & Elvis Elliot at a UCW wrestling show in Bay City, Michigan.
+On March 11, 2006, the Steiner Brothers defeated Eddie Venom and Elvis Elliot at a UCW wrestling show in Bay City, Michigan.

-On June 2, 2006, the Steiner Brothers defeated Elvis Elliot & Original Sinn (Sinn Bodhi) at a UCW wrestling show at Bay City Western High School in Auburn, Michigan entitled "Steiner Brothers Return Home."
+On June 2, 2006, the Steiner Brothers defeated Elvis Elliot and Original Sinn (Sinn Bodhi) at a UCW wrestling show at Bay City Western High School in Auburn, Michigan entitled "Steiner Brothers Return Home."